Let me paint the scene for you…

 - Notes: Due to the lack of preservatives, you will want to store this detangler in the refrigerator and use within 2-4 weeks.

-You can grab certified organic slippery elm bark from Scratch Mommy Founder Jess over at her online shop, Pronounce Skincare & Apothecary.
+You can grab certified organic slippery elm bark from Scratch Mommy Founder Jess over at her online shop, Pronounce Skincare & Herbal Boutique.
 Tell her I sent you! 😉